-- - > The combined instrument panel's (p.
+- Press the steering wheel button . - > The combined instrument panel's (p.
 189) symbol for the speed limiter and the mark for the set speed are extinguished.
-The selected and stored speed are thus deleted from the memory and cannot be resumed with the O button.
+The selected and stored speed are thus deleted from the memory and cannot be resumed with the D button.